Beginner Bass – 5 Things You Need to Learn

 I’ve been doing this for the past 10 years and lately, it’s all going down at my own Bass Road Academy – an online bass guitar instructional website.

-I’ve released a 4-week online bass course called Bass Guitar for Beginners that will help you get on the right learning path.
+When you join us, you get access to an online bass course called Bass Guitar 101 – this course will help you get on the right learning path starting from zero.

 If you’re just starting out, I highly recommended enrolling in this online course where you’ll learn the most important aspects of becoming a good bass player.